okuryu/package-json-flatten/README.md

 ## License

-This module is available under the [BSD license](LICENSE.md).
+This module is licensed under the [BSD license](LICENSE.md).

-* The [nomnom](https://github.com/harthur/nomnom) module is available under the MIT License.
+* [nomnom](https://github.com/harthur/nomnom) is licensed under the MIT License.
-* The [detect-indent](https://github.com/sindresorhus/detect-indent) module is available under the MIT License.
+* [detect-indent](https://github.com/sindresorhus/detect-indent) is licensed under the MIT License.